-Alison Zeidman is a Los Angeles-based comedy writer who got her start doing improv, sketch and stand-up in Philadelphia and NYC.
+Alison Zeidman is a Los Angeles-based comedy writer who got her start doing stand-up in Philadelphia and NYC.
 She’s currently Head Writer and Co-Executive Producer for Adam Ruins Everything on truTV.

 Alison’s main comedic focus is taking painful subject matter and difficult life events and turning them into comedy.
 Her stand-up is deeply personal and specific, and typically focuses on topics such as illness, death, grief, depression, and childhood trauma.
 (But like, in a fun way.)
 Her most recent pilot is a workplace comedy about obituary reporters called THE DEAD BEAT.
 Her humor writing, which has been showcased in the New York Times, frequently focuses on themes of anxiety and self-doubt (also in a fun way), as seen in popular pieces like “Actually, We’ve Already Met,” and “It’s My Birthday!
 Is That O.K.?”
 She is also the co-host and -producer of Dark Spots, a stand-up comedy showcase which asks comedians to perform their darkest, saddest, and most traumatic material (but again, she really can’t stress this enough — in a fun way).